October 2024

 Our yesterdays have lighted fools, the way to dusty death, this walking shadow of life, that signifies nothing.

-On that day when the grass is parched, when the dust and sunlight are endless, when summer is the only season, when all is bleached and grey, and the forests have gone, perhaps that love will remain.
+On that day when the grass is parched, when the dust and sunlight are endless, when summer is the only season, when all is bleached and grey, and the forests have gone, perhaps our love will remain.
+We all know, do we not, somewhere deep inside, that there will be no great words of consolation from any intelligence that was artificial, or otherwise, when freedom and progress are proven to be the apparitions they always were.

-Yet only dull-witted pedants can claim their art is the imitation of Nature.
-In the end, Nature is inexorable; she has no need to hurry, and sooner or later she takes her own (rather sooner than most of us would like, I fear).
+In their moment, and with their audience, art and beauty can seem to have more power than nature, and appear more eternal.
+Yet only dull-witted pedants can claim art is the imitation of nature.
+In the end, nature is inexorable.
+She has no need to hurry.
 Unconsciously and inflexibly obedient to her own laws, she knows no art, she knows no freedom, and she knows not good.
 From all ages, she suffers nothing that considers itself immortal, nothing that is unchanging.
-Humanity is her child, but she is the Universal Mother, and she has no preferences.
-All that exists in her lap today, all that pollution, those evaporated ice-caps and that cough-inducing air, will have arisen only at the cost of something else, something we can imagine but seem unable to understand.
-Our civilised creation, and our art, must in time yield its place to something else.
-It is Nature that creates destruction, and yet we have chosen to imitate her.
-Unlike us, she cares not whether she creates or destroys.
+Humanity is her child, but she is the universal mother, and she has no preferences.
+All that sits in her lap today, all that pollution, those evaporating ice-caps, that cough-inducing air, will have arisen at the cost of something else, something humanity can aready imagine but appears unable to understand.
+Its civilised creation must yield its place to something else.

-What does one say to the ordinary people, the second-rate and third-rate toilers, whoever they may be, the politicians, scientists, and artists?
-How can they be made to shake off their indolence, their weary stupor, how to draw them back from the edge, when an idea has been stolen into their minds which denies the nullity of humankind?
-What would make them believe in higher ideals than short-term gain, in more than the destructive Mammon they have built for themselves?
-By what bitcoins can they be lured when their medals and wars are so valueless?
+How to draw them back from the edge, when an idea has been stolen into their minds that denies the nullity of human existence?
+What would make them consider ideals higher than short-term gain, to want more than the destructive Mammon they have built for themselves?
+By what Bitcoins can they be lured when their medals and wars are so valueless?
 What can entice them to stop kneeling at the feet and grovelling before their new and lately discovered idols?
-Do they not prefer to live in that market where the buyers and sellers cheat themselves, where there is noise and clamour, and all is paltry and worthless?
-Do they not prefer to tussle in the mire for handfuls of empty nutshells, or gape in open-mouthed adoration before sorry tinsel-decked images of progress?
-Why should they be stopped from creating a world where each egoistic self, alive with its own shouting, hurries feverishly to an already plainly visible, but still poorly understood, future?
+Do they not prefer to live in that marketplace where buyers and sellers cheat themselves, where there is noise and clamour, and all is paltry and worthless?
+Do they not prefer to tussle in the mire for handfuls of empty shells, or gape in open-mouthed adoration before sorry tinsel-decked images of progress?
+Why should they not be permitted to create a world where each egoistic self, alive with its own shouting, hurries feverishly to a plainly visible end?

 Why should they be denied?